Michelle Ananda-Rajah: Early life

-Ananda-Rajah was born in London to Tamil parents who had fled from Sri Lanka in the early 1970s prior to the Sri Lankan Civil War.
+Ananda-Rajah was born in London to Sri Lankan Tamil parents who had fled from Sri Lanka in the early 1970s prior to the Sri Lankan Civil War.
 She lived in Zambia for 11 years until she moved to Australia as a child.
 Ananda-Rajah became an Australian citizen in 1996.
 She renounced her British citizenship in 2021.

-Ananda-Rajah achieved her bachelor’s degree in medicine and surgery (MBBS) in 1997 and her PhD in 2014 from the University of Sydney.
+Ananda-Rajah obtained her bachelor's degree in medicine and surgery (MBBS) in 1997 and her PhD in 2014 from the University of Sydney.

 Career

-Ananda-Rajah worked as a clinician-researcher and physician in infectious diseases and general medicine at Alfred Health.
-She is a graduate of USyd with honours and underwent speciality training in Victoria.
-In 2019, she was awarded a prestigious TRIP (Translating Research Into Practice) fellowship by the Medical Research Future Fund and appointed to JAMA Network Open as a statistical and methods reviewer.
+Ananda-Rajah worked as a clinician-researcher and physician in infectious diseases and general medicine at Alfred Health for 13 years.
+She is a graduate of University of Sydney with honours and underwent speciality training in Victoria.
+In 2019, she was awarded a TRIP (Translating Research Into Practice) fellowship by the Medical Research Future Fund and appointed to JAMA Network Open as a statistical and methods reviewer.

+Ananda-Rajah has published over 50 scientific papers and held several editorial roles in medical journals.

-Michelle is the co-founder of Healthcare workers Australia, a grass roots advocacy group which has campaigned since August 2020 for improved respiratory protection.
+Ananda-Rajah is the co-founder of Healthcare Workers Australia, a grass roots advocacy group which has campaigned since August 2020 for improved respiratory protection.

-Politics
+Political career

 Ananda-Rajah was preselected as the Labor candidate for Higgins in July 2021, ahead of the 2022 Australian federal election.
 She trailed Liberal incumbent Katie Allen for most of the night.
-However, on the seventh count, a Green candidate's preferences flowed overwhelmingly to Ananda-Rajah.
+However, on the seventh count, the Green candidate's preferences flowed overwhelmingly to Ananda-Rajah.
 This gave Ananda-Rajah a 2.4% swing in primary vote and a 4.6% swing in two party preferred vote, to win the seat with a two party preferred vote of 52%, or a little under 4,000 votes.
 By winning, Ananda-Rajah became the first Labor member for Higgins in the seat's 73-year history.

+Ananda-Rajah is the co-chair of the Parliamentary Friends of Electric Vehicles alongside Member for Kooyong Monique Ryan, and co-chair of the Parliamentary Friends of Men's Health alongside Member for Nicholls Sam Birrell.
+Ananda-Rajah serves on the Procedure Committee, the Health, Aged Care and Sport Committee, and the Public Accounts and Audit Committee.

+Since becoming elected, Ananda-Rajah has driven efforts within the Albanese Government to prioritise indoor air quality and clean air in combatting infectious disease and other adverse health impacts.
+On 30 March 2023, Ananda-Rajah co-chaired a Clean Air Forum featuring Australian Chief Health Officer Professor Paul Kelly and former Victorian Chief Health Officer Brett Sutton.

+On 5 September 2024, the Australian Electoral Commission announced its determination that the electorate of Higgins would be abolished at the next Federal election.
+As a result of the abolishment, Ananda-Rajah then sought election for the senate at the 2025 federal election and was preselected as a candidate third on the Victorian Labor senate ticket.
+She was elected to the Senate at the election, and will begin her term on 1 July 2025.